Expert Cat Care Advice

 Why Do Cats Purr?
 The Healing Power of the Feline Frequency

 We assume cats purr solely because they are happy, but the biological reality is far more complex.
-Discover how the precise frequency of a cat's purr physically heals broken bones, acts as an internal distress signal, and manipulates human emotions.
+Discover how the precise frequency of a cat's purr physically promotes bone healing, acts as a distress signal, and influences human emotions.

 KittyCorner Team